mandolyyy/Mandol-Cuda-Local-VOX/README.md

 - Python **3.11.9** — mandatory for library compatibility
 - NVIDIA GPU with **8 GB+ VRAM** — recommended for smooth performance
+* take note that precision of the "voice style prompt" and the quality of the voice cloning sample will impact the product voice significantly

 ### Steps